tadashibashi/sdl-gpu-template/readme.md

 <img src="screenshot.png" width="50%" />

-Temporary boilerplate code, and library setup using cmake and vcpkg
+A quick reference for SDL_gpu boilerplate code, and library setup using cmake and vcpkg.
+It includes compatibility for web builds via Emscripten.

 ## Getting Started